katrinamichanicou/arrivals_project/README.md

 4. Automatically clear and update the terminal with up to date data at 1 minute intervals

-### QuickStart
+## QuickStart

-1. In order to run this program you must have Go installed (link to download here >> https://go.dev/dl/).
+1. In order to run this program you must have Go installed, link to download here -> [go.dev](https://go.dev/dl/).

-2. Open terminal in your project and run:
+2. Open terminal and your project directory and run:
    ```
    go mod tidy
    ```